mozilla/uniffi-rs/README.md

 are a number of sharp edges to the user experience.
 Still, we consider is developed enough for production use in Mozilla products and we welcome any feedback you may have about making it more broadly useful.

+### Etymology and Pronunciation

+ˈjuːnɪfaɪ.
+Pronounced to rhyme with "unify".

+A portmanteau word that also puns with "unify", to signify the joining of one codebase accessed from many languages.

+uni - [Latin ūni-, from ūnus, one]
+FFI - [Abbreviation, Foreign Function Interface]

 ## Contributing